StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # Timeline and time-travel

 ## Overview

-The timeline at the bottom of the Rancher Observability UI allows you to travel back in time to the state of the topology at a specific point in the past.
+The timeline at the bottom of the SUSE Observability UI allows you to travel back in time to the state of the topology at a specific point in the past.
 You can then navigate through all telemetry available for the selected topology snapshot.
 Health and events charts in the timeline give an overview of the state of the topology during the selected telemetry interval.

 ![Timeline](../../.gitbook/assets/k8s/k8s-timeline.png)